natemarks/preflight/README.md

 ## Validate credentials and set credential environment variables
 This checks the last  n versions of a secret to try to log into a required resource, like a database.
-If successful, it sets the environment variable(s) to the valide credentials and logs the key and sha256 hash of the value.
+If successful, it sets the environment variable(s) to the valid credentials and logs the key and sha256 hash of the value.

 NOTE: this may require a plugin model at some point to handle authentication tests for various kinds or resources.